Scalable inference with Autoregressive Neural Ratio Estimation: Experiments

 We then sample correlated constrained prior samples with our slice-based nested sampler.
 By modeling and exploiting the intricate correlations between lens light, source light, and lens parameters, instead of using a parameter-wise truncation strategy, we are able to achieve a much lower data variance.
 In Fig.~\ref{fig:targeted_data}, we display examples of training data.
 The simulations in the first row are drawn from the full initial prior.
 In the intermediate row, we used macro-model parameters drawn using the box truncation scheme.
 Finally, the simulations presented in the last row use the slice-based nested sampler to sample the macro-model parameters from the high-dimensional constrained prior, using the autoregressive model.

 Having reduced the macro-model parameters training data variance, we are then able to focus on substructure parameter inference, for which the results are shown in Fig.~\ref{fig:corner}.
-These results were obtained with two rounds of correlated truncation.
+These results were obtained with two sequential rounds of inference using a correlated truncation scheme, as explained in Sec.~\ref{subsec:sequential}.
 In contrast, given the initial fixed simulation budget, we were not able to constrain the subhalo parameter in our target observation with the data variance displayed by simulations using only box truncation.